ansible-community/antsibull-nox/docs/reference.md

     sys.exit(1)

+antsibull_nox.load_antsibull_nox_toml()

-... here you can call antsibull_nox functions to define sessions, or define your own ...
+... here you can call antsibull_nox functions to define additional sessions ...

 # Allow to run the noxfile with `python noxfile.py`, `pipx run noxfile.py`, or similar.